milanglacier/yarepl.nvim/README.md

 # yarepl.nvim

-Yet Another REPL for Neovim, flexible, supporting multiple paradigms to interact with REPLs, and native dot repeat (without `vim-repeat`).
+Yet Another REPL is a flexible REPL (Read-Eval-Print Loop) management tool that supports multiple paradigms for interacting with REPLs.
+It offers project-level configurations, works with tmux, integrates with Telescope, and provides a native dot repeat feature, without requiring vim-repeat.

 # What is yarepl.nvim?